 Make a travel bag that you will keep in the car during the trip that contains nothing but car-related supplies.
 Include a change of clothes, tissues, a spare roll of toilet paper and, if your significant other is really into late 90’s boy bands, headache medicine.

-Take care of you car: of course none of this matters if your car breaks down before you reach your destination.
+Take care of your car: Of course, none of this matters if your car breaks down before you reach your destination.
 That is why you should always make sure your vehicle is ready for a long road trip with a visit to the Walmart Automotive Care Center.
 We like to hit Walmart for all our car travel essentials since it is a 1-stop shop!
 You can drop off your car at the Walmart Automotive Care Center for an oil change while you grab everything else you need to make your trip as smooth as possible.

 What are your long trip essentials?